Upper Dean

 Upper Dean is a village located in the Borough of Bedford in Bedfordshire, England.

 Description

 The village forms part of the Dean and Shelton civil parish, and is close to the settlements of Melchbourne and Swineshead.
 Upper Dean is the location of All Saints Church, which has been a Grade I listed building since 1964.
 It dates mainly from the 15th century and "escaped" Victorian restoration.

 Eileen Wade Primary School, which opened in 1877 and moved to new premises in 1973, has 70 pupils.
 It is federated with nearby Milton Ernest Primary School.
-It received a positive assessment after a short Ofsted inspection on 17 June 2016.
+It received a positive assessment after an Ofsted inspection in December 2025.

 Famous person

 The scholar and Bible translator Francis Dillingham (died 1625) was born here, perhaps in the early 1570s.